AndrewSpeelman/CPSGame/README.md

   script writing will be greatly useful before attempting to update or work with the given code.

-# Current Bugs
+# Current Bugs and Undesirable Architecture
-  - One Bug
+  - Oracles will sporadically disappear on Defender Turn start
-  - Two Bug
+  - Use of Type Doubles in `Ints.cs`
-  - Red Bug
+  - Capacity on Reservoirs is not tracked
-  - Blue Bug
+  - Menus Initial placement is incorrect

 # Future Work
 ## User Interface